Vital Statistics Records

 Please confirm that you applied for your marriage license with the Town Clerks office in Windham, records available include 1960 until present day.

 Records available include 1965 until present day.
-Please note, if you are a Funeral Director, or requesting for a Funeral Home, it is strongly recommended that you request records through our online services.
+Please note, if you are a Funeral Director, or requesting on behalf of a Funeral Home, it is strongly recommended that you request records through our online services.
 To do so, please go to: EB2Gov VitalRecordRequest

 The birth needs to occur in New Hampshire.
 Records available include 1935 (except 1949 and 1959) until present day.